 Recently, Bond Investigations was engaged by a family to investigate a sexual assault that they believed was a case of wrongful imprisonment.
-A woman from Gilbert, Arizona had claimed to have a fiancé in Australia – let’s call her Jane.
+A woman from Mesa, Arizona had claimed to have a fiancé in Australia – let’s call her Jane.
 She had accused her American family doctor – let’s call him Dr. Stevens – of a sexual assault during her medical examination prior to her trip to Australia.
 Following the accusation, Dr. Stevens was briefly investigated and quickly arrested based on her accusation.
 After enduring a month in jail, his family hired Bond Investigations in to determine what really happened, and gather crucial evidence for the trial in an effort to set him free.

 Our investigation also discovered that she had gone on a date the same evening of the alleged assault with a man she had met very recently online.
 We were able to identify the man from this date and interview him for the case.

 During our investigation, we uncovered that Jane’s many trips to Australia left a trail of broken hearts.
 We were able to uncover that Jane had a history of dating men for less than romantic reasons – one may say, she was motivated solely by finances.
 We were able to establish that she had two current boyfriends / fiancés living in Sydney Australia.

 Dorian Bond’s instincts told him that the key to the case would be found in the “Land Down Under.”

 Understandably, the family hesitated funding a trip to the other side of the world.
 It was an expense that they wished to avoid.
 They preferred the investigation rest in the States and be conducted over the phone and internet.
 I assured them, however, that the investigation would be stalled if not pursued directly.
 My point was unfortunately validated when an attempted call to Jane’s first Australian boyfriend proved a futile exercise.
 He immediately hung up the phone when the attorney and Mr. Bond contacted him via telephone.